vale-cocoa/VDLBinaryExpressionsAPI/README.md

 * validation/conversion of its content to an expression in either infix or postfix expression via:
     * `validInfix()`
     * `validPostfix`
-* combination into a postfix expression of its content via an operation with another expression via `postfixCombining(using:with:)`
+* combination into a postfix expression of its content by an operation with another expression via `postfix(by:with:)`
+* combination into an infix expression of its content by an operation with another expression via `infix(by:with)`
 *  evaluation of its content into the result for the represented expression via `evaluate()` —available when certain criteria are met.
 * codability via `Codable` protocol of the expression —available when certain criteria are met.